rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 ## 3.3 Adding methods to other people’s classes: extension functions and properties

 One of the main themes of Kotlin is smooth integration with existing code.
 Even pure Kotlin projects are built on top of Java libraries such as the JDK, the Android framework, and other third-party frameworks.
-And when you integrate Kotlin into a Java project, you’re also dealing with the existing code that hasn’t been or won’t be converted to Kotlin.
-Wouldn’t it be nice to be able to use all the niceties of Kotlin when working with those APIs, without having to rewrite them?
+And when you integrate Kotlin into a Java project, you’re also dealing with the existing code that hasn't been or won’t be converted to Kotlin.
+Wouldn't it be nice to be able to use all the niceties of Kotlin when working with those APIs, without having to rewrite them?
 That’s what extension functions allow you to do.

 Conceptually, an extension function is a simple thing: it’s a function that can be called as a member of a class but is defined outside of it.
 To demonstrate that, let’s add a method for computing the last character of a string: